Proprioception & Body Awareness

 • Strange gait pattern

-Poor body awareness can be improved with the help of a Occupational Therapist.
-A program can be developed to work on the proprioceptive system and train the body to recognise signals from the joints and muscles.
-OTs can also suggest strategies to help children and adults learn to maximise their body awareness skills and cope better in everyday life.
+If you have poor body awareness, an occupational therapist (OT) can help you improve it.
+An OT can develop a program to work on the proprioceptive system and train the body to recognize signals from the joints and muscles.
+OTs can also suggest strategies to help children and adults maximize their body awareness skills to cope better with daily life.

 Improving body awareness